 Monday, 16 October 2023

-Injection Moulding Tips - 6+ Inputs for Reducing Flash Behaviour of Polyphenylene sulfide (PPS)
+6+ Inputs for Reducing Flash Formation of Polyphenylene sulfide (PPS) During Injection Molding

 Hello and welcome to this post on injection molding tips with the focus on flash reduction of PPS and obtaining low flash PPS parts.